"Permissive Use" Drivers and Car Insurance Coverage

 If your friend borrows your car and gets into an accident, it's possible that your friend's own car insurance policy might cover any damages, but that's not guaranteed.
 The best rule is to know the facts before you lend out your car and read your policy first.

-Two Important Exceptions To Permissive Use in Coverage
+Are There Exceptions to Permissive Use in Coverage?

 Even if your insurance policy covers permissive users, it might not cover you if your car is used for business purposes, unless you have a specific endorsement for business use on your policy.

 You might think this point is no big deal because you don't drive your car for business.
 But what if your friend is self-employed and borrows your car to make a business delivery or for a rideshare side hustle?
-If your policy does not specifically cover business uses by permissive users, you will have no coverage if your friend gets into an accident in your car while driving for a business purpose.
+If your policy doesn't specifically cover business uses by permissive users (and it almost certainly doesn't), you'll have no coverage if your friend gets into an accident in your car while driving for a business purpose.
 This is all the more reason to read your policy carefully.

-If you lend your car to an inexperienced driver, it's possible that your insurance company will try to deny coverage.
+If you lend your car to an inexperienced (but licensed) driver, it's possible that your insurance company will try to deny coverage.
 You might think that's unfair, but insurance companies argue that they determine your insurance premium based on the driving records of the people named on the policy.
-If they knew that a person with much less driving experience than you would be driving your car, they might have increased your premium.
+If they knew that a person with almost no driving experience would be driving your car, they might have increased your premium.

 The message here?
 Always be careful about who you lend your car to.
 Don't be shy about saying that you just can't lend out your car for insurance reasons.